 All you need is a few basic pantry and fridge ingredients for the ultimate recipe for Easy Scallion Pancakes perfect for dunking in a sweet and spicy soy dipping sauce.

 Few foods are as satisfying to make from scratch as scallion pancakes.
-The Chinese appetizer-slash-snack transforms a simple lineup of ingredients into tender, chewy pancakes staring layer after layer of fresh scallions and sesame oil.
+The appetizer-slash-snack transforms a simple lineup of ingredients into tender, chewy pancakes staring layer after layer of fresh scallions and sesame oil.

 So how do you go from flour, water and scallions to pancake perfection?
 Your success all comes down to technique, and I’ve got your covered with step-by-step photos to guide the way!